SoftwareAG/c8y-docs/content/device-sdk/device-sdk-rest-bundle/device-integration.md

 ![Cycle phase](/images/rest/cyclephase.png)

-Reference models for the data can be found in the [Device management library](https://cumulocity.com/api/#section/Device-management-library) and in the [Sensor library](https://cumulocity.com/api/#section/Sensor-library) in the Cumulocity IoT OpenAPI Specification.
+Reference models for the data can be found in the [Device management library](https://cumulocity.com/api/#section/Device-management-library) and in the [Sensor library](https://cumulocity.com/api/#section/Sensor-library) in the {{< OpenAPI >}}.

 ### Startup Phase

 #### Step 0: Request device credentials

-Every request to Cumulocity IoT needs to be authenticated, including requests from devices.
+Every request to {{< product-name-1 >}} needs to be authenticated, including requests from devices.
 If you want to assign individual credentials to devices, you can use the device credentials API to generate new credentials automatically.
 To do so, request device credentials at first startup through the API and store them locally on the device for further requests.

 The process works as follows:

-* Cumulocity IoT assumes each device to have some form of unique ID.
+* {{< product-name-1 >}} assumes each device to have some form of unique ID.
 A good device identifier may be the MAC address of the network adapter, the IMEI of a mobile device or a hardware serial number.
 * When you take a new device into use, you enter this unique ID into the device registration dialog in the tenant UI and start the device.
-* Once started, the device will connect to Cumulocity IoT and send its unique ID repeatedly.
-For this purpose, Cumulocity IoT provides static bootstrap credentials that can be obtained by contacting [product support](/welcome/contacting-support).
+* Once started, the device will connect to {{< product-name-1 >}} and send its unique ID repeatedly.
+For this purpose, {{< product-name-1 >}} provides static bootstrap credentials that can be obtained by contacting [product support](/welcome/contacting-support).
-* You can accept the connection from the device in the device registration dialog in the tenant UI, in which case Cumulocity IoT then sends generated credentials to the device.
+* You can accept the connection from the device in the device registration dialog in the tenant UI, in which case {{< product-name-1 >}} then sends generated credentials to the device.
 * The device will store and use these credentials for all further requests.

 From a device perspective, this request for credentials is a single REST request: